tlwilliams895/curriculum-docs/src/guide/style.rst

 ^^^^^^^^^^^^^^^^^^

-For code segments more than two or three words long, or for those that warrant calling the user’s attention to, use triple-backtics (:literal:`\``) or triple-tildes (``~``) to create a fenced code block.
+For code segments more than two or three words long, or for those that warrant calling the user's attention to, use triple-backtics (:literal:`\``) or triple-tildes (``~``) to create a fenced code block.
 Add the language in question just after the opening triple to enable syntax highlighting.